Search for a course

 Our aim is to relieve the suffering of feral and stray cats in the Algarve, and to educate the public in their care and welfare.
 Volunteers assist in a variety of ways including the trap, neuter and return of animals.

 Animal Protection Association from Minis, Arad is a non-profit organization which deals with providing shelter to foster abandoned animals.
-In our shelter right now are almost 100 rescue animals: dogs and cats and our purpose is to save as many animals as possible, to control their breeding through sterilization and castration, to built more shelters where abandoned animals could have a home where to be cared for and loved till we find them families wishing to adopt an animal…
+In our shelter right now are almost 100 rescue animals: dogs and cats and our purpose is to save as many animals as possible, to control their breeding through sterilization and castration, to build more shelters where abandoned animals could have a home where to be cared for and loved till we find them families wishing to adopt an animal…

 Help Labus, Romania is a non profit organisation working for the protection of animals, particularly the stray dogs in the town hall pound in Galati.
 Taking care of almost 800 dogs from the town hall shelters is not an easy task and they rely on voluntary help.
 Contact to assist with walking, grooming, feeding and transporting animals.